How can I vote YES for MASSPIRG in the UMass Amherst Student Government Elections?

 - Increasing the youth vote and civic engagement: We are the largest and most diverse generation alive, and we need to vote to have our voices heard.
 Increasing the youth vote and civic engagement: We are the largest and most diverse generation alive, and we need to vote to have our voices heard.
 In the last 15 years, MASSPIRG has helped to register over 45,000 students to vote, including 14,000 students here at UMass Amherst.
 We help to increase youth voting by engaging people face to face, over the phone, and through creative social media outreach tactics.
 In the 2022 midterm elections, we made over 20,000 youth voter contacts across the state, contributing to historic youth voter turnout.
 And we won a leadership award from the Students Learn Students Vote coalition for our efforts!

-- Making textbooks more affordable: One of our priority campaigns right now is working to make textbooks more affordable.
-We’ve been working locally, statewide, and at the national level to reduce textbook costs for decades – and we’ve made a lot of progress by helping professors switch to free, open-source materials that cost very little for students.
+- Making textbooks more affordable: We’ve been working locally, statewide, and at the national level to reduce textbook costs for decades – and we’ve made a lot of progress by helping professors switch to free, open educational resources (OER).
 Recently, we convinced our federal leaders in congress to allocate $14 million to open education resource programs, saving students hundreds of millions of dollars in textbooks costs.
-Here at UMass Amherst, we’re working to promote the university’s open textbook grant program and make it easier for professors on our campus to make this switch.
+In Massachusetts, we worked with State Representative Mindy Domb to introduce a bill to fund OER resources in the state.
+And here at UMass Amherst, we’re working to promote the university’s open textbook grant program and make it easier for professors on our campus to make this switch, including holding an OER Oscars event to provide awards for faculty who are doing the most to make their course materials affordable for students.

-- Tackling the climate crisis: We work to eliminate our dependence on fossil fuels and reverse the worst impacts of climate change.
+- Tackling the climate crisis: We’re working to eliminate our dependence on fossil fuels and prevent the worst impacts of climate change.
 In 2008, we helped to pass the Global Warming Solutions Act in MA which helped us set goals to reduce our carbon emissions which we’re on track to hit.
-Now we’re working to make sure MA commits to a goal of getting 100% of our energy from clean, safe, renewable sources.
-Just this semester, we’ve collected over 10,000 signatures in support of this effort, including almost 3,000 from UMA students.
+On Earth Day of 2022, we won their six year long campaign to get the university committed to 100 percent renewable energy by 2032.
+Now we’re working to make sure MA commits to a goal of getting 100 percent of our energy from clean, safe, renewable sources by passing the 100% Clean Act.
+So far, over 9,000 UMass Amherst students have signed our petition for 100 percent clean energy statewide.